Palmidence/Rules/en.md

 ### E. Scrimmage Server Rules

-1. All server rules apply with the exception of spawn-blocking, spawn-killing, team griefing and team spleefing.
+1. All server rules apply with the exception of spawn-blocking, spawn-killing, team griefing, combat logging and team spleefing.
 2. Repeatedly failing to utilize a scrimmage server in compliance with this ruleset will result in a punishment for the players involved.
 3. The Avicus Network will not compensate in any way if a scrimmage server fails to activate or performs insufficiently.
-4. Team leaders are ultimately responsible for each team members. action.
+4. Team leaders are ultimately responsible for each team members actions.